Back to Glossary

 A folder structure serves as the backbone of digital organization, creating a systematic hierarchy that allows users to store files in logical categories and subcategories.
 A well-designed folder structure makes it intuitive to find files and maintains organization as file volumes grow.

-How Folder Structure Works
+How Folder Structure works in practice

 Folder structures typically start with broad categories at the top level and become increasingly specific at deeper levels.
 The hierarchy follows logical relationships between different types of content, making it easy for users to navigate and predict where files should be stored.

-Benefits of Folder Structure
+Why Folder Structure matters

 Intuitive navigation and file location